Dephosphorylation

+In a signaling pathway, series of molecules, usually proteins, transmit messages and control processes within a cell in response to an environmental cue.

 In biochemistry, dephosphorylation is the removal of a phosphate (PO4(3−)) group from an organic compound by hydrolysis.
 It is a reversible post-translational modification.
 Dephosphorylation and its counterpart, phosphorylation, activate and deactivate enzymes by detaching or attaching phosphoric esters and anhydrides.
 A notable occurrence of dephosphorylation is the conversion of ATP to ADP and inorganic phosphate.